The Holy Woman

 The Holy Woman is an English language novel by Pakistani-British novelist Qaisra Shahraz first published in 2001 and is the debut novel of the author.
 The novel deals with the themes of the deeply rooted issues of a Pakistani society such as women rights, feudalism and feminism.
 Set in contemporary Pakistan (Sindh), London and Egypt, the story revolves around a 28-years old brave, bold and beautiful Zarri Bano, the daughter of a wealthy landowner who stands against the injustice and shows resilience.

+Plot summary

+Zarri Bano, a liberal and modern woman from Sindh, falls in love with Sikander, but her influential father disapproves of their relationship.
+After his son's death, her father forces Zarri to marry the Holy Quran and become the "Holy Woman", an old family tradition.
+Zarri sacrifices her love and freedom, but ultimately finds a way to challenge this custom and defeats its underlying myth.